 Andrew Silverstein, better known as Andrew Dice Clay, has been married three times.
 His first marriage to Kathy Swanson was rather short-lived and only lasted 2 years.
 They married in 1984 and were divorced in 1986.
-Not much is known about that first marriage, but it remained childless.
+Not much is known about that first marriage, but we do know that it remained childless.

-His second marriage, to Kathleen Monica, was not only his longest lasting marriage, but it also produced two sons.
+Andrew’s second marriage, to Kathleen Monica, was not only his longest lasting marriage, but it also produced two sons.
 He married Kathleen in 1992 and divorced her ten years later.
-The divorce does not appear to have been contentious and Andrew kept a close relationship with both his sons.
+The divorce does not appear to have been contentious and Andrew has kept a close relationship with both his sons.

-Even more surprising was the reason behind their divorce: the marriage had put too much pressure on their relationship and in order to save it, they needed to get a divorce.
+Well, the couple added to the surprise by revealing the reason for their divorce: the marriage had put too much pressure on their relationship and in order to save it, they needed to get a divorce.